e-s-l/e-s-l.github.io/README.md

         https://e-s-l.github.io/

-Using Jekyll with the minimalist theme.
+Now using Jekyll with the XXX theme, to focus on the content...

+## about

+This is a clone of the minimalist theme, found [here](https://trybnetic.github.io/minimalist/), with small adjustments.

 ## TODO